About Our Parish

 The Holy Father’s Prayer Intentions for the month of April

 General: That governments may foster the protection of creation and the just distribution of natural resources.
 (See also www.apostleshipofprayer.net)

 Missionary: That the Risen Lord may fill with hope the hearts of those who are being tested by pain and sickness.
 (See also www.apostleshipofprayer.net)

 Focus on the Liturgy

-The Gospel readings for March are taken from St. Matthew and St. John.
+The Gospel readings for the Sundays in April are taken from St. John and St. Matthew.
 All are from Year A, Cycle 2.

 Relationships That Work: Family Systems Theory for Clergy and Group Leaders